Four Rituals Guaranteed To Boost Your Team’s Energy and Performance

 What will we do differently next time?

 Debriefing prepares you for what’s next by turning mistakes into stepping stones for success.
-Neither success nor failure, nor any external events should stop a debrief.
+Neither success nor failure, nor any external events, should stop a debrief.
 It is completely under your control.

 Positive Attitude

-Positive attitude prepares you to face risk and adversity with no loss of enthusiasm.
+A positive attitude prepares you to face risk and adversity with no loss of enthusiasm.
 It is independent of what happens to you.
 It’s under your control.

 Celebration

-Celebrating prepares you to face the next challenge knowing that your community is behind you and there will be joy again in the future.
+Celebrating prepares you to face the next challenge, knowing that your community is behind you and there will be joy again in the future.

 Develop rituals of checking in, debriefing, positive attitude, and celebration to focus your energy on what you can control.
-By doing this you will experience less stress, more satisfaction, and greater productivity.
+By doing this, you will experience less stress, more satisfaction, and greater productivity.

 Book Your Next Keynote Speaker